 One of the hugest portals for hiring a freelance designer, 99 designs, explains the importance of logos in business: logos are symbols made up of text and images that help us identify brands we like.
 But they can be so much more!
 A good logo is the cornerstone of your brand.
 It helps customers understand what you do, who you are and what you value.

-Business Dictionary offers a slightly different definition of importance of logo design and online branding: Recognizable and distinctive graphic design, stylized name, unique symbol, or other device for identifying an organization.
+Business Dictionary offers a slightly different definition of importance of logo design and online branding: Recognizable and distinctive graphic design, stylized name, unique nested symbols, or other device for identifying an organization.
 It is affixed, included, or printed on all advertising, buildings, communications, literature, products, stationery, and vehicles.
 Not to be confused with a brand, which identifies a product or family of products.
 It also could be called logotype, but it doesn’t matter how you call it - what it represents matters more.

 Look at the most successful digital brands - and their brandmarks